 Hana Petrik studied Design Theory at University of Liechtenstein in the studio of Xavier Calderon.
 She has been a visiting scholar at UDK Berlin in the studio of Weil Arets.
 Her architectural endeavors began at Czech Technical University in Prague and continued at Kansas State University.
 Hana has worked as an architect in Aspen, Los Angeles and New York.

 Martin Kropac received his postgraduate degree in architecture at Columbia University in New York after studying architecture at Kansas State University and Czech Technical University in Prague.
 He has studied and worked in the studio of Alberto Campo Baeza in Madrid.
 He is the winner of the ABF Young Architect Award 2009 as well as several scholarships including a Columbia research grant to study modern Brazilian architecture of João Batista Vilanova Artigas.
-Martin is currently working in New York at Steven Holl Architects and teaching at the School of Architecture and Design NYIT.
+After graduation from GSAPP, Martin worked in New York at Steven Holl Architects and taught studio and various courses at the School of Architecture and Design NYIT.
 He is a licensed architect in the Czech Republic and a doctoral candidate at the Academy of Arts, Architecture and Design in Prague.

 Assunta is studying Master degree in Architecture and Sustainable design at Politecnico of Turin.
 Assunta is from the island of Ischia, Italy.
 Growing up seemingly isolated from the mainland she developed unique approach to thinking about architecture.
 She focuses on cultural, economic and social aspects of design.
 She brings added value to her projects by profound concern with space and time.